Three and a half years ago, I downloaded a turntable app on my way to class. I had never DJed before in my life.

 Finally, in April 2013, Crossfader was ready for its app store debut.

-Crossfader 1.0 was the beginning of something bigger than just a DJ app: the world’s largest DJ remix community and party platform.
-I can hardly begin to summarize the contributions by the talented DJZ team that have made this possible, but some of the key features we’ve launched over the past year include:
+Crossfader 1.0 was the beginning of something bigger than just a DJ app...
+Sine then our DJ app has fostered the world’s greatest remix community.
+I can hardly begin to summarize the contributions by the talented DJZ team that have made this possible.
+Some of the key features we’ve launched over the past year include:

 - Dynamic tempo-stretching and harmonic pitch-shifting (October, 2013)